2012 Kufra conflict: Background and causes

 On 12 and 13 February, 17 people were killed and 22 wounded in fighting between the Tobu and Zuwayya tribes in Kufra.
-Nine were from the Zuwayya and eight were from the Tobu.
+Nine of the fatalities were from the Zuwayya and eight from the Tobu.
 Initially, only small-arms fire was used in the clashes, but on the second day the situation escalated, with RPGs and anti-aircraft guns being used.
 According to the Zuwayya, the fighting started when a young man from their tribe was killed three days before by three Tobu members.
 A head of the local National Transitional Council (NTC) militia reported that the Zuwayya man was a smuggler and was killed after he opened fire on a Tobu militia, which was charged with combating illegal trafficking, killing five of the militiamen.
 The Tobu, on their part, stated that they were being attacked by the Zuwayya, who were supported by the NTC, with the intention of exterminating them.
 The Tobu claimed discrimination by the Zuwayya, due to them being dark-skinned, on an even higher level than during the Gaddafi-era.
-Farhat Abdel Karim Bu Hareg, the coordinator of social affairs in the local Kufra government said that they will have to declare independence of the region if the NTC does not act against attacks by mercenaries, referring to Tobu fighters.
+Farhat Abdel Karim Bu Hareg, the coordinator of social affairs in the local Kufra government said that they would have to declare independence of the region if the NTC did not act against attacks by mercenaries, referring to Tobu fighters.

 The region already experienced unrest during the rule of Muammar Gaddafi.
-In 2009, an uprising was suppressed by the Libyan army using helicopter gunships.
+In 2008, an uprising was suppressed by the Libyan army using helicopter gunships.